open-horizon/exchange-api/README.md

     - detect if pattern contains 2 services that depend on the same exclusive MS
     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.37.0

+- Added the environmental variable `$ENVSUBST_CONFIG` to the Dockerfile for controlling the behavior of the utility `envsubt`.
+- Changed the default UBI metadata labels for `release` to be the same as `version`, and `vendor` to `Open Horizon`.
+- Moved around and rewrote README documentation for `config/exchange-api.tmpl` giving it its own subsection under `Building and Running the Docker Container`.

 ## Changes in 2.36.0